-1. Rock Hill Schools will involve parents and families in the joint development of its district wide parental and family engagement plan under section 1112 of the ESEA by convening a committee of representative parents and family members who meet annually to revise and update the district's policy.
+- 1. Rock Hill Schools will involve parents and families in the joint development of its district wide parental and family engagement plan under section 1112 of the ESEA by convening a committee of representative parents and family members who meet annually to revise and update the district's policy.
 Parents are encouraged to be active members of the committee and are solicited through school newsletters and the district's website.
 Recommendations and revisions to the LEA Parent and Family Engagement Policy are welcome and such actions will be taken where reasonable and feasible.
-All parents will be given opportunities for feedback by contacting the district and schools.

-2. Rock Hill Schools will provide the following necessary coordination, technical assistance, and other support to assist Title I, Part A schools in planning and implementing effective parental and family engagement activities to improve student academic achievement and school performance through the district's ParentSmart Parent Education Partnership which provides parent educators who conduct home visitations.
-Home visits are to empower the parents to be their child's first and most influential teacher by modeling interactions between parent and child, sharing developmentally appropriate materials and information in the home.
-Workshops are also offered in the Title I schools as well as the Family Resource Center, and parent lending libraries have been established in all Title I Schools.
-At the Family Resource Center, additional services to support parents and the children are available to include on-site support agencies and medical clinics for the uninsured and underinsured children and parents.

-3. Rock Hill Schools builds schools' and parents' capacity for strong parental and family involvement by providing two Parent Teacher Specialists responsible for providing on-going workshops and staff developments in the areas of ELA and Mathematics, providing translators for English Learner parents and families during student conferences, providing services for parents and families through the ParentSmart Program, and the availability of resources for parents through Parent lending libraries at schools and ParentSmart.

-4. Rock Hill Schools will coordinate and integrate parental and family engagement strategies in Title I, Part A under the following other programs: The district is actively involved with First Steps and the Early Learning Partnership of York County through collaboration with other district Parent Education / Family Literacy Programs in York County.
-First Steps and the Sisters of Mercy Foundation have provided grants for additional parent educators and for materials and supplies to provide direct services to parents and children.
-All Parent Educators in Rock Hill are certified in the Parents as Teachers program (PAT), birth through 5 years of age, including prenatal.
+All parents will be given opportunities for feedback by contacting the district and schools. - 2.
+Rock Hill Schools will provide the following necessary coordination, technical assistance, and other support to assist Title I, Part A schools in planning and implementing effective parental and family engagement activities to improve student academic achievement and school performance through the district's ParentSMART Parent Education Partnership which provides parent educators who conduct home visitations.
+The goal of the home visitation program is to empower the parents to be their child's first and most influential teacher by modeling interactions between parent and child, sharing developmentally appropriate materials and information in the home.
+Workshops are also offered in the Title I schools as well as the Family Learning Center at Sylvia Circle, and parent lending libraries have been established in all Title I Schools.
+At the Family Learning Center, additional services to support parents and the children are available including York County First Steps, Family Connections of South Carolina, certified counselors with SC Thrive Benefits Bank of SC and the ESOL Welcome Center. - 3.
+Rock Hill Schools builds schools' and parents' capacity for strong parental and family involvement by providing two Parent Teacher Specialists responsible for providing on-going workshops and staff developments in the areas of ELA and Mathematics, providing translators for English Learner parents and families during student conferences, providing services for parents and families through ParentSMART, and the availability of resources for parents through parent lending libraries at schools and ParentSMART. - 4.
+Rock Hill Schools will coordinate and integrate parental and family engagement strategies in Title I, Part A under the following other programs: The district is actively involved with First Steps and the Early Learning Partnership of York County through collaboration with other district Parent Education / Family Literacy Programs in York County.
+First Steps and the Sisters of Mercy Foundation provide grants for additional parent educators and for materials and supplies to provide direct services to parents and children.
+All Parent Educators in Rock Hill are certified in the Parents as Teachers program (PAT), prenatal through kindergarten.
 Additional certification includes Teen Parents and Supporting Families of Children with Special Needs.
-The RHSD ParentSmart Program has established the Family Literacy Partnership initially funded by SC First Steps but now funded by the SC State Dept. of Education Adult Education and Family literacy Grant and Rock Hill Schools.
-The Family Literacy Partnership utilizes the Even Start model working with parents on completion of their high school education (GED or High School Diploma), ESOL education, computer training and Career Services.
+The RHSD ParentSMART Program has established the Family Literacy Partnership initially funded by SC First Steps but now funded by the SC State Dept. of Education, Office of Adult Education Workforce Innovation and Opportunity Act (WIOA) Generational Family Literacy Grant.
+The Family Literacy Partnership utilizes the Even Start model working with parents on completion of their high school education (HSED -High School Equivalency Diploma), ESOL education, citizenship and computer training and Career Services.
 This program is coordinated in conjunction with the district's Adult Education Program.
 Parents participate with their preschool children in all four components of the Even Start Family Literacy model including Adult Education, Parent Education, Early Childhood Education and Interactive Literacy Activities joining parents and children together for joint learning opportunities at the center, in the community as well as in the family's homes.